nataren/PullRequestService/README.md

 creation and closes it if it is targeting the master branch.

 ## Prerequisites
+### Binaries
+Get the from [here] (https://github.com/nataren/PullRequestService/tree/master/src/redist "PullRequestService binaries") Or checkout the `master` branch and get them from the `src\redist` folder
 ### To run
 1. `.NET 4.5` or
 2. `Mono` with support for `.NET 4.5`